-Peace Train Lens: The Kingdom Compass & Map Appear
+Peace Train Lens: The Kingdom Compass Appears

 Jewels shimmer as breadcrumbs along the track